 The Pros and Cons of Credit Card Surcharging

 Nobody likes to pay credit card processing fees – we get it!
-We talk to merchants in a variety of industries every day, and we hear several comments over and over again: confusing pricing and hidden fees are the greatest pain points our merchants struggle with.
+We talk to customers in a variety of industries every day, and we hear several comments over and over again: confusing pricing and hidden fees are the greatest pain points most business owners struggle with.
 It can be tempting to pass the cost of your credit card processing fees on to your customers – but is that a good idea?
 Let’s take a look at some of the main pros and cons of credit card surcharging.

 Pro: Bigger Margins